mindspore-lab/mindocr/docs/en/tutorials/training_recognition_custom_dataset.md

 word_1657.png	你好
 word_1814.png	cathay
 ```
-*Note*: Please separate image names and labels using \tag, and avoid using spaces or other delimiters.
+*Note*: Please separate image names and labels using \tab, and avoid using spaces or other delimiters.

 The final training set will be stored in the following format: